Council Tax Information

 • or by telephone on 0300 123 4525 (9am to 5pm Monday to Friday)

-• Online at: East Dunbartonshire Payments [opens in a new window] By credit or debit card at any of the Council’s hubs At any Post Office or local PayPoint
+• You can pay online at East Dunbartonshire Payments [opens in a new window] By credit or debit card at any of the Council’s hubs At any Post Office or local PayPoint

 • By post